-Required calibration data, processing metadata, and all necessary image processing software will be provided to enable the user to generate bitwise identical processed images from raw images91.
+Required calibration data, processing metadata, and all necessary image processing softwareDMS-REQ-0130will be provided to enable the user to generate bitwise identical processed images from rawDMS-REQ-0298images.DMS-REQ-0308

 4.4.2 Calibration Data

 All calibration frames (darks, flats, biases, fringe, etc.) will be preserved and made available DMS-REQ-0130 for download as FITS files.